apoon2/Plant_Health_Classification/ExecSummary.md

 Based on the mAP staying relatively flat with every thousand weights, it seems that the YOLO model has capped in terms of performance.
 Typically for YOLO models, mAPs increase significantly in the first couple thousand iterations and then plateaus in the next few thousand iterations.
 For this particular dataset, it makes sense that the model capped around low 80% given that it can sometimes be difficult to distinguish unhealthy plants from healthy ones, even for humans.
 The reason for this is because of all the different types of plants available, where a unhealthy characteristic of one plant might not be for another.
 An example of this is for some plants their leaves naturally grow downwards but it could be mistaken as wilted and therefore unhealthy by the model.

 Similar to YOLO, the CNN model capped around 80% accuracy which is also likely due to the difficulty in classifying plant health for a wide variety of plants.
 While it seems that YOLO did not have a huge improvement over CNN, the benefit of YOLO is the ability to detect in real-time.
-For demonstration purposes, the YOLO 3000 weights iteration will be used as it gives us high precision with additional training as opposed to the 1000 weights.
+For demonstration purposes, the YOLO 3000 weights iteration were used as it gives us high precision with additional training as opposed to the 1000 weights.

 ### Recommendations

 * __Immediate Use:__  Demo where users can upload an image and the model can predict whether the plant is healthy or not.
 * __Next Steps:__
     1. __Train on additional plant images:__  As mentioned, the model may confuse a normal characteristic of one plant to be unhealthy on another plant and vice versa.
 The easiest way to potentially reduce the confusion is to train the model on a wider variety and more images of healthy and unhealthy plants.
-The immediate next step could be to scrape more images from the r/plantclinic.
+The immediate next step could be to scrape more images from r/plantclinic.
 Additionally, the "real-life" images available on the subreddit would help the model learn better on images that it can expect to receive in real-time.
-    2. __Create mobile app:__  Once the model is optimized, it can be used to create a front-end app where users can use to help detect whether their plant is healthy or unhealthy.
+    2. __Create mobile app:__  Once the model is optimized, it can be used to create a mobile app where users can detect whether their plant is healthy or unhealthy.
 Users can either use their phone cameras to dectect plant health on the spot or set up a webcam and view detections on their phone while they are away.
-This can be used by people who travel often but still want check in on their plants, and also enables them to know when to ask someone to help care for any plant that needs special attention while they are away.
+This can be used by people who travel often but still want the option to check in on their plants.